 Keep reading to learn more about why your dryer is constantly tripping your breaker and forget all about this issue!

-Dryer Keeps Tripping Your Circuit Breaker?
-Here’s Why
+6 Reasons Why Your Dryer Keeps Tripping Your Circuit Breaker (With Fixes)

-First and foremost, as already mentioned, you need to check the circuit breaker itself.
+First and foremost, you need to check the circuit breaker itself.
 In many cases, the problem that you’re experiencing may be due to a weak circuit breaker instead of a defective component in the dryer.

 Circuit breakers suffer wear and tear over the years and will wear out over time.
 As a result, they weaken and are unable to handle the same electrical load they once were.
 When this happens, they need to be replaced.
 This is particularly true if you live in an older home that has not had its electrical system upgraded in the last decade or two.